nyu-systems/CLM-GS/README.md

 - **Disk Space**: The decoded dataset can be very large.
 Calculate the required space as: `(# of images × height × width × 3) / 1024³ GB`
 - **First-Time Setup**: Initial decoding takes time, but the decoded dataset can be reused for subsequent training runs on the same scene.

+If the decoded images path is corrupted or missing, simply remove the folder and rerun the decoding process.

 **Mode 2: "decode_images_on_demand"**

 This mode avoids pre-decoding images, saving disk storage space.
 However, decoding images on the CPU before each rendering pass is slower and consumes additional CPU computation.